pretoriusdre/resume/README.md

 12. **Resume versioning**

     The best resumes are customised to the role you are applying for.
-A great strategy is to have all your experiences listed inside in the 'master' resume (with unnecessary nodes set as hidden), and you use this as a template for the custom version.
-To customise, you would selectivly hide or collapse the items which are less relevant to the role you are applying for, before saving into a new JSON file.

-    If you want to save your new file as a custom resume version, save it into the repository as follows:
+A great strategy is to have all your experiences listed inside in the base resume (with nodes set as hidden as requried), and you use this as a template to create the custom version.
+To customise, you would selectivly hide or collapse the items which are less relevant to the role you are applying for, or unhiding nodes which provide useful detail.
+You would then save that version into a new JSON file, saving it into the repository as follows:

     `/public/data/<yourname>/<version-name>/resume_content.json`

-    The custom version is accessed by passing url parameters as follows:
+    The custom version is accessed by passing a `version` parameter in the url:

     `https://<username>.github.io/<repository-name>/?version=<version-name>`